Simon Fraser University, History

 ABOUT THE DEPARTMENT OF HISTORY

 The Department of History is one of the 28 Departments and Programs within the Faculty of Arts and Social Sciences.
-The Department has 26 faculty members, over 300 majors and minors, and nearly 30 graduate students.
+The Department has 26 faculty members, over 300 majors and minors, and more than 30 graduate students.
 The Department provides courses that introduce undergraduate students to major world regions and cultures, to historical periods, and to social, political, cultural, and economic themes, and is deeply committed to encouraging students to practice historical thinking and awareness of different times, cultures, and politics as instruments of responsible engagement with the world today.
 Course offerings reflect the local context while also providing a global perspective.
 The Department also offers both MA and PhD programs.
+The Department of History is located on SFU’s Burnaby Mountain Campus in Metro Vancouver.
+Vancouver is a scenic waterfront city situated minutes from the mountains and offers a wide range of outdoor activities.

 Under the authority of the University Act personal information that is required by the University for academic appointment competitions will be collected.
 For further details see: http://www.sfu.ca/vpacademic/Faculty_Openings/Collection_Notice.html